Shop TENA online

 Get tips on preparing the home in Home safety.

 It’s good to be organized when you’re caring for someone.
 It helps you feel confident and prepared for the future.
-So keep important contact information and documents in one place, where you can find them quickly.
+Keep important contact information and documents in one place, where you can find them quickly.
 You might want to make a list of contact details for doctors, lawyers, and local pharmacists.

 Does your loved one have a poor memory?
 If so, be sure to write down their passwords (and keep them secure).
 And make a note of their friends’ or other family members’ contact details.